gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 ## LCD 480p EDTVs

 For a handful of years I've been using a 20" LCD 480p EDTV which offers great support for 240p and 480p with zero scaling.
-These types of TVs mean you get pixel-perfect (1:1 PAR) results for Wii/GC, Dreamcast, Xbox, Xbox 360, PS3/2/1 and for lower resolutions you get the output in the centre of the display, for example Mega Drive (Genesis) is 320×224px maps doubled to 640×448px and sits neatly in the centre of the display with small black bars top and bottom.
-RetroArch users will be very familiar with this kind of pixel mapping.
+These types of TVs mean you get pixel-perfect (1:1 PAR) results for Wii/GC, Dreamcast, Xbox, Xbox 360, PS3/2/1 and for lower resolutions you get the output in the centre of the display, for example Mega Drive (Genesis) is 320×224px maps 640×448px and sits neatly in the centre of the display with small black bars top and bottom.
+RetroArch users will be very familiar with this kind of pixel mapping technique.
 Seeing the Wii on this kind of display is a real shock and quite amazing.

 In fact I use my modern emulation PC at 640×480p using a DisplayPort to VGA adapter.
 This gives me perfect video output from RetroArch for everything up to and including 480p, which covers what I consider the golden period of arcade and console gaming.
 On occasion I've run some PC software (Dolphin emulator, Richard Burns Really) at much higher resolutions and downscaled to 640×480—a process called supersampling which gives great, smooth results.

 The pixel density of a 20" IPS panel like this is such that the sub-pixel gaps look a little like an aperture grille.
-Adding a 640x480 pixel scan-line overlay in RetroArch brings me very close to the look of my PVM but with a display that is much easier to manage.
+Adding a 640×480px scan-line overlay image in RetroArch brings me very close to the look of my PVM but with a display that is much easier to manage.
+That said, CRT emulation isn't really the goal here—we just want a display that is able to display these low resolutions without any scaling.

 The 480p EDTV also proves unremarkable to my wife, I guess because unlike my PVM it doesn't like a microwave, which means it can happily live in the lounge.